tommiahonen/ais-simulator/README.md

 </div>

-# How to build & run AIS Server simulator
+# How to build & run simulator

 Build with `mvn clean install`, this creates a fat jar with embedded Payara Micro Enterprise server.

 Run with `java -jar target/ais-simulator-microbundle.jar`.

-# How to access administration page of AIS Server simulator
+# How to access administration page of simulator

 After that open http://localhost:8080/ in your web browser.
 This will display the "*AIS-simulator admin page*" (see screenshot below) where you can do the following: